abdodaif/Smart-E-Commerce-Sales-Management-System-project-/README.md

 # Smart-E-Commerce-Sales-Management-System-project-
-Smart E-Commerce Sales Management System  A data-driven project combining SQL database design and Python analytics for e-commerce.
-Includes ERD &amp; mapping diagrams, secure schema, SQL queries, ETL pipeline, data cleaning, EDA, and visualizations in Jupyter Notebook.
-Delivers a scalable system for smarter business decisions and real-time insights.
+The Smart E-Commerce Sales Management System is a data-driven project that integrates SQL database engineering with Python analytics to optimize e-commerce operations.
+It covers the full workflow: from data design and cleaning to visualization and insights.

+🔹 Key Features

+Database Design

+ERD & Mapping diagrams for customers, products, orders, and payments.

+Secure, normalized schema with indexing and advanced SQL queries.

+Data Pipeline

+ETL process to transform raw data into structured, reliable datasets.

+Python (Jupyter Notebook)

+Data Cleaning for accuracy and consistency.

+EDA & Visualization to identify trends and support decision-making.

+🔹 Tools & Technologies

+Database: SQL (Schema, Queries, Security)

+Programming: Python (Pandas, NumPy, Matplotlib, Seaborn)

+Platform: Jupyter Notebook

+🔹 Impact

+A scalable system that combines robust database management with analytical insights, enabling faster and smarter business decisions.